Valeria Vespoli: Pageantry

 Valeria began her journey in beauty pageants at the age of 9.
 Then, when she turned 15, she participated and won the Teen Model Venezuela 2010.

 Miss Venezuela 2015

 Vespoli was selected to represent her home state, Monagas, in Miss Venezuela 2015.
 Vespoli competed with 24 other candidates for the disputed crown.
 At the end of the event, on October 8, 2015, she obtained the special Miss Authentic award, and managed to classify within the group of 10 semifinalists.

 Miss Supranational Venezuela 2016

 Vespoli was designated by the Miss Venezuela Organization in conjunction with Osmel Sousa, as the Venezuelan representative to the international contest, Miss Supranational.

 Miss Supranational 2016

-She represented Venezuela in the Miss Supranational 2016 pageant, an event that took place on December 2, 2016 at the Municipal Sports and Recreation Center MOSIR, in Krynica-Zdrój, Poland.
-Valeria obtained the position of 1st Runner-Up, the highest place achieved by Venezuela in said contest.
+Vespoli represented Venezuela in the Miss Supranational 2016 pageant, an event that took place on December 2, 2016 at the Municipal Sports and Recreation Center MOSIR, in Krynica-Zdrój, Poland.
+She obtained the position of first runner-up, the highest place achieved by Venezuela in said contest.
 In addition, she was crowned Continental Queen of the Americas in that edition.